fdformula/FiniteDifferenceFormula.jl/README.md

 ### function activatejuliafunction(n::Int, points, k, m::Int)

 It allows users to load a formula from some source to test and see if it is correct.
 If it is valid, its truncation error in the big-O notation can be determined.
-Further more, if the input data is not for a valid formula, it trys also to find one, if possible, using n and points.
+Furthermore, if the input data is not for a valid formula, it tries also to find one, if possible, using n and points.

 Here, n is the order of a derivative, points are a list, k is a list of the corresponding